Other Names: Imfinzi®

 Warnings and Precautions

 - Colitis which is swelling in the colon.
-The symptoms are loose bowel movements (diarrhea), stomach cramping, and sometimes blood in the bowel movements.
+The symptoms are diarrhea, stomach cramping, and sometimes blood in the bowel movements.

-- This drug may affect some of your hormone glands (especially the thyroid, adrenals, pituitary, and pancreas).
-Your doctor may check your hormone levels as needed.
+- This drug may affect some of your hormone glands (especially the thyroid, adrenals, pituitary and pancreas).

 Treating Side Effects